-The Bureau derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Bureau neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.
+The Bureau derecognises a financial asset when:

+- the contractual rights to the cash flows from the financial asset expire; or - it transfers the rights to receive the contractual cash flows in a transaction in which either - substantially all of the risks and rewards of ownership of the financial asset are transferred; or - the Bureau neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.

-The Bureau enters into transactions whereby it transfers assets recognised in its statement of financial position, but retains either all or substantially all of the risks and rewards of the transferred assets.
-In these cases, the transferred assets are not derecognised.
+Transferred assets are not derecognised when the Bureau enters into transactions whereby it transfers assets recognised in its statement of financial position, but retains either all or substantially all of the risks and rewards of the transferred assets.